All Episodes

 Cronyism is what corrupts.

-Anyway, I Larry, I I I get your point.
+Anyway, Larry, I get your point.

-It's not conservatism should not be the defining element of the opposition.
+It's not, conservatism should not be the defining element of the opposition.

 Here's what he's saying.

-An interesting cover on Donald Trump and a curious analysis of it.
+The New Yorker, an interesting cover on Donald Trump and a curious analysis of it.

 Export Selection